modxorg/Docs/en/building-sites/tutorials/creating-a-blog.md

  Fortunately, the tools to do so are already there for your taking.
 This tutorial will walk you through how to set them up.
 It's recommended that you're familiar with Revolution's [Tag Syntax](building-sites/tag-syntax "Tag Syntax") before we start.

  One thing before we start, though - this tutorial is extensive, and will show you how to set up a powerful blog with posting, archiving, tagging, commenting and more.
 If you don't need any specific part, just skip that part.
-MODx is modular, and your blog can function in any scope you like.
+MODX is modular, and your blog can function in any scope you like.
 And, again, this is only one way to do it - there are tons of ways to setup a blog in MODX Revolution.

  This tutorial was based on the blog setup at [splittingred.com](http://splittingred.com/).
 If you'd like a demo before reading, try there.